I Hate Being Alone: How To Be More Comfortable Spending Time By Yourself

 Why is it so hard to be alone?

 Some people struggle to be alone if they aren’t used to having time to themselves.
 Others may find themselves uncomfortable with alone time if they have trauma or fears of abandonment.
-For others, alone time may exacerbate existing mental health conditions like anxiety or depression.
+For others, alone time may exacerbate symptoms of existing mental health conditions like anxiety or depression.

 Do I have monophobia?